 I may have drawn inspiration for the name of my blog from Man vs Wild but in many ways I’m the anti-Bear Grylls.
 You’ll never catch me eating grubs, goat testicles or anything to do with dung – no matter how much beer I end up drinking on my travels.

-Well, I’m afraid that’s all the time we have here but if you’d like to pick Simon’s brain further or see what future travels he and his new fiancee are planning, be sure to follow his blog Man Vs World or connect with him via Twitter / Facebook.
+I’m afraid that’s all the time we have here but if you’d like to pick Simon’s brain further or see what adventures he and his new fiancee get into, be sure to follow Man Vs World